 While we experienced negative revenue growth in 2020, our revenue grew in 2018, 2019 and 2021.
 Such recent revenue growth should not be considered indicative of our future performance.
 Our online marketplace represents a substantial departure from the traditional resale market for luxury goods.
 While our business grew rapidly prior to the COVID-19 pandemic, the resale market for luxury goods may not continue to develop in a manner that we expect or that otherwise would be favorable to our business.
 Our relatively short operating history and the changes in our market make it difficult to assess our future performance.
 You should consider our business and prospects in light of the risks and difficulties we may encounter.
-Aside from the negative impact the COVID-19 pandemic has had and may continue to have on our revenues, as we grow our business, our future revenue growth rates may slow due to a number of factors, including the maturation of our business, increased market adoption against which future growth will be measured, increasing competition or our failure to capitalize on growth opportunities.
+Aside from the negative impact the COVID-19 pandemic has had and may continue to have on our revenues, as we grow our business, our future revenue growth rates may slow due to a number of factors, including the maturation of our business, increased market adoption against which future growth will be measured, increasing competition, slowing demand for items on our online marketplace from existing and new customers, changes to our commission structure or business model, or our failure to capitalize on growth opportunities.
 Our rapid growth has placed significant demands on our management and our operational and financial infrastructure.
 Continued growth could also strain our ability to maintain reliable service levels for our consignors and buyers, develop and improve our operational, financial and management controls, enhance our reporting systems and procedures and recruit, train and retain highly skilled personnel.
 Failure to effectively manage the growth of our business and operations would negatively affect our reputation and brand, business, financial condition and operating results.